Bayesian Optimization by Kernel Regression and Density-based Exploration: Introduction

 In this paper, we propose a novel Bayesian optimization algorithm, Bayesian optimization by kernel regression and density-based exploration (BOKE).
 This algorithm comprises three main components: (i) a kernel regression surrogate for efficient function approximation; (ii) a kernel density–based exploration strategy; and (iii) an improved kernel regression upper confidence bound (IKR-UCB) acquisition function that balances exploitation and exploration.
 The IKR-UCB function can be viewed as an extension of the classical upper confidence bound (UCB) \cite{auer2002finite} by replacing the mean and counting terms with their kernel regression and kernel density counterparts.
-BOKE provides convergence guarantees comparable to Gaussian-process–based methods while substantially reducing computational complexity.
-In addition, we compare the asymptotic properties of kernel estimators with those of Gaussian processes and demonstrate the robust sampling performance of our density-based exploration through space-filling design experiments.
-From a theoretical perspective, we analyze the pointwise consistency of kernel regression via kernel density-based probabilistic bounds, whose form coincides with the IKR-UCB acquisition function.
+We compare the vanishing-bandwidth limits of IKR-UCB's components with those of GP-UCB, and demonstrate the effectiveness of our density-based exploration through space-filling design experiments.
+BOKE attains convergence guarantees comparable to GP-based methods while substantially reducing computational cost.
+From a theoretical perspective, we derive prediction error bounds for kernel regression formulated in terms of kernel density.
+Crucially, the analytical structure of these bounds naturally motivates the exact form of the IKR-UCB acquisition function.
 We further establish the algorithmic consistency of BOKE in noisy settings, showing that, with probability one, the query points generated by BOKE are dense in the decision set.
 Building on this consistency, we prove global convergence of the simple regret.
 Additionally, we derive upper bounds on the cumulative regret for both general and finite decision sets, which in turn inform a principled choice of the trade-off parameter.
-To accelerate convergence in problems with fewer local optima, we develop the BOKE+ algorithm, which enhances exploitation in high-value regions.
+To mitigate potential over-exploration, we develop the BOKE+ variant, which enhances exploitation via an $\epsilon$-greedy scheme \cite{de2021greed}.
 Finally, we validate the superior performance and computational efficiency of BOKE and BOKE+ across a range of synthetic and real-world optimization tasks.